 I am in a really good place.
-Last night marks the half way point for my first series of business classes here in village.
+Last night marks the halfway point for my first series of business classes here in the village.
 For the past three classes, I’ve had to teach them alone since Nura had other engagements.
 In the beginning, I was quite frightened by this prospect, but they turned out marvelously.

 One month until vacation, and just a little over one year until the end of my service.
 Time is flying by!
 I am glad I’ve reached the state that I am in.
 I am happy and still have another year to really get work done before going back to nutty efficiency!
 Hurray!